 All of the above makes the reverse supply chain a discipline that is often considered a problem.
 As a result, many companies ignore the need for a solid reverse supply chain, and therefore miss the opportunities to generate value from it.
 Value in different ways, product value, sourcing value, environmental value, social value, and information value.
 In a customer-centric economy the reverse supply chain is part of the customer journey and offers many opportunities for customer interaction and engagement.

 It is commonly accepted that todays linear production and consumption system is far from sustainable.
 Raw materials are getting scarce, manufacturing and logistics heavily contribute to emission, and consumption leads to landfill.
 The linear economy should become circular.
 The supply chain, the forward and reverse supply chain combined, should become circular too.

 Supply chain management as a discipline can support the transition to a circular economy in which manufacturing (products) and consumption (customers) need to go hand in hand for a fundamental change.
 Within the supply chain management discipline we need to rethink reverse logistics.
 The reverse supply chain should be customer- and product-centric at the same time and should function fast and efficient to drive an economic trade-off for better product recovery than just recycling.

 The reverse supply chain is faster and cheaper when it is local.
 When supply (returns) and demand (product recovery) are matched locally, the reverse supply chain can act faster and cheaper.
 A fast and efficient local reverse supply chain contributes to an economic trade-off for better product value recovery than recycling or destruction.
 The revalue of returned products contributes to the circular economy.

-ReturnDock has been launched to support (retail) brands to deal with returns locally.
+ReturnDock has been launched to support Direct-to-Consumer Brands to deal with returns locally.